ekimekim/gbos/docs/interfaces.md

 If the graphics queue gets full, `T_GraphicsWriteTile` will block the task until a space is available.
 If this behaviour is undesirable, use `T_GraphicsTryWriteTile`, which may indicate failure if the queue is full.

+#### Writing to the sprite table

+We maintain a copy of the sprite table in `WorkingSprites` in normal RAM.

+A task may edit this copy at any time, however beware that your changes may be copied into the real sprite table and drawn on screen at any time - that includes if, say, you've changed a sprite's position but not yet finished by changing its tile number!

+After you've made changes, you must set `DirtySprites` in HRAM to `1` in order to trigger a copy into real sprite RAM at the start of the next frame.

+A helper function `T_GraphicsWriteSprite` has been provided which allows you to atomically change multiple values of a sprite (avoiding the partial write issue above) and automatically sets the dirty flag.

+It is suggested that you use this function for all but the simplest cases.